dileep-gadiraju/flink-kafka-streaming/README.md

 **BaseStreaming** has the simple boilerplate code for the Kafka serializer and de-serializer.
 **StreamingJob** has the simple boilerplate code for a flink job.
-**CaseHandlerProcessFunction** is a simple process function that splits the incoming data by space and to lowercase **application.conf** has the input and output topic names that can be configured.
+**CaseHandlerProcessFunction** is a simple process function that splits the incoming data by space and to lowercase **KeyPrefixHandlerProcessFunction** is process function that splits the uncoming data by space and takes first 5 characters as key.
+**application.conf** has the input and output topic names that can be configured.
 It defaults to raw (input topic) and valid (output topic) along with other configuration